daviddalpiaz/r4sl/index.md

 # Introduction {-}

 Welcome to `R` for Statistical Learning!
-While this is the current title, a more appropriate title would be "Machine Learning from the Perspective of a Statistician using `R`.," but doesn't seem as catchy.
+While this is the current title, a more appropriate title would be "Machine Learning from the Perspective of a Statistician using `R`" but that doesn't seem as catchy.

 ## About This Book {-}